 Identity and access management benefits also include user experience improvements.

-Single sign on simplifies user access, allowing employees to use one set of credentials for all assets.
-Automated password requests save time, while automated privileges management makes it unnecessary to request access from IT teams.
+SSO simplifies user access, allowing employees to use one set of credentials for all assets.
+Automated password requests save time, while automated privileges management makes requesting access from IT teams unnecessary.

 IAM systems suit remote user access as well.
 Users can log in anywhere with any device.
-Provided they can prove their digital identity, users can access the resources they need.
+Users can access the resources they need if they can prove their digital identity.

 6. Time savings across the organization